 Portugal 12-Day Itinerary

 A first-time journey through Portugal that blends vibrant cities, dramatic coastline, and timeless villages.
-Start in Lisbon with its hilltop viewpoints and a fairytale escape to Sintra, then slow down along the Algarve’s golden cliffs in Lagos, before finishing in Porto with its riverside charm and easy escapes into the Douro Valley and historic Guimarães.
-It’s a route designed to feel varied but never rushed, with each stop adding a new layer to the experience.
-If you prefer a shorter version, see our Portugal 10-day itinerary or Portugal 7-day itinerary.
+Start in Lisbon with a fairytale escape to Sintra, then slow down along the Algarve’s golden cliffs in Lagos, before finishing in Porto.
+If you prefer a shorter version, see our 10-day itinerary or the 7-day itinerary.

 Duration: 12 days Pace: Balanced Budget: Midrange